 Step Four – Shape the Butter

 - Pack the butter into your preferred container.
-I like to find containers that have capacity I can measure evenly – like a ½ cup to a cup since those are the measurements we use most often when baking.
+I like to find containers that have capacity I can measure evenly like a ½ cup to a cup, since those are the measurements we use most often when baking.

 A Quick Note on Buttermilk

 You can leave it out on the counter overnight to culture on it’s own, but don’t expect it to thicken and taste like your grandma’s buttermilk.
 To learn to culture buttermilk, click here.

 Or try mixing a cup of this butter with 3 TBLS (or to taste) of Grade A Maple Syrup and some raw hazelnuts in a really good blender and spoon that mixture into your oatmeal.